technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 3. Enter the following trigger phrases to test the topics you created:

-    a.
-I want to know about the Contoso refund policy.
+    1. I want to know about the Contoso refund policy.

 <img src="./media/image171.png"
 style="width:6.26806in;height:2.95208in" />